 HOW LONG DOES TREATMENT TAKE?

-These addiction experts (as well as multiple medical studies) agree that the optimal amount of time needed to reboot the brain’s chemistry and rewire neurological pathways is about 45-90 days.
+These mental health and substance use experts (as well as multiple medical studies) agree that the optimal amount of time needed to reboot the brain’s chemistry and rewire neurological pathways is about 45-90 days.
 We’ve also seen that patients who go through the full continuum of care – from residential treatment to outpatient treatment to aftercare – find the most success from the program.

 WHAT'S THE DIFFERENCE BETWEEN ABUSE AND ADDICTION?